Zonta Club of Everett celebrates 90th Anniversary

-In commemoration of the Zonta Club of Everett’s 90th anniversary, our club commissioned an exquisite sculpture titled ‘We Rise’, by local artist Constance Jones.
+In commemoration of the Zonta Club of Everett’s 90th anniversary, the club commissioned an exquisite sculpture titled ‘We Rise' by local artist Constance Jones.

 According to her, she chose that idea as a basis for the sculpture’s design because the creation of ‘We Rise’ developed into a parallel process.

 Jones noted that as a person and an artist, she has been stretched along the way, and in the end, she feels that she too has risen.

 The sculpture’s dedication plaque titled “ We Rise' by Constance Jones, was commissioned and donated by the Zonta Club of Everett.

 In her presentation speech, the club president noted that Zonta envisions a community in which women’s rights are recognized as human rights, and every woman can reach her potential.

 For more than 90 years the Everett Club has been supporting local agencies through grants and service projects, as well as providing scholarships to women in their local community.
 For more information go to www.zontaeverett.org.